Snaacky/thewiki/docs/guides/htpc.md

 Small form factor machines will require a low-profile GPU and bracket.
 Make sure to double-check the height of the card prior to installation, as passively-cooled cards tend to use larger heatsinks that may not fit in your case.
 !!!

-==- Systems using an iGPU
+==- :icon-cpu: Systems using an iGPU

 If you are choosing to use an iGPU for your HTPC, you can also look for MFF or micro desktops.
 These machines will have a smaller footprint and are very quiet. *Due to their size, however, they will not have room for a dGPU if you plan to upgrade later on.*

+Intel is generally the choice of CPU in this category, as there is a much broader selection of processors with integrated graphics.
+Additionally, you can take advantage of Intel Quick Sync Video for hardware decoding media.

+We recommend choosing 7th Generation Intel processors or newer to support playing the latest video codecs.
+[See the full list of codecs supported by various Intel generations.](https://wikipedia.org/wiki/Intel_Quick_Sync_Video#Hardware_decoding_and_encoding)

 !!!warning
 Avoid systems running 6th Generation Intel processors or older.
-These CPUs are known to have [issues hardware decoding HEVC content](https://github.com/mpv-player/mpv/issues/12154), and software decoding will have a performance impact on subtitles.
+These CPUs are known to [not include proper support for HEVC content and encounter issues hardware decoding](https://github.com/mpv-player/mpv/issues/12154), and software decoding will have a performance impact on subtitles.
 !!!

 ![An example listing for a HP ProDesk 600](/static/htpc/example-prodesk.png)